Oregon CLE Requirements

 Attorneys newly admitted to practice law in Oregon must complete the following by April 30 in the calendar year after admission:

 Additionally, unless you have practiced in another jurisdiction for at least 2 years, as a new attorney in Oregon, you must enroll in the New Lawyer Mentoring Program within 28 days of admission.
-You earn 6.00 CLE credits for the NLMP, but they do NOT count for your first year reporting requirements.
+You earn 6.00 CLE credits for the NLMP, but they do NOT count for your first-year reporting requirements.
 They DO count for CLE credits for your 3-year reporting period requirements.
-At the end of your 3-year reporting period, you must electronically file a Certificate of Completion for your NLMP through the Oregon State Bar website.

 The initial CLE reporting period runs from the date of the attorney’s admission as an active member of the Oregon State Bar until April 30 of the next calendar year after admission.